Bannau Brycheiniog (Brecon Beacons), Mid Wales

 For a spot of culture and history, visit Cilgerran Castle, perched above the Teifi Gorge.
 Also, go on a sealife spotting trip that you’ll always remember with A Bay To Remember boats.
 You may see bottlenose dolphins, porpoises, rare birds or seals.

 There are a few nice eateries around, prioritising local ingredients where they can.
-The Bara Menyn Bakehouse and café serves fresh sourdough bread that you simply have to try, while the Pizzatipi offer delicious wood-fired pizzas.
+Bara Menyn Bakehouse and café serves fresh sourdough bread that you simply have to try.
+Mor Ffein - Fish & Chips St Dogmaels, Cardigan, West Wales - located in St Dogmaels, it’s a great place to grab some chips on your way back To Cardigan from Poppit Sands beach.

 Search for places to stay and things to do in Cardigan.